 Shear size is also important to consider.
 If you have a small dog, shears that are too long can be unwieldy.
 If you have a big dog, though, you don’t want dog grooming scissors that are too short because that means the haircut will take much longer.

-With all these features in mind, let’s look at our picks for the best dog grooming scissors of 2019.
+With all these features in mind, let’s look at our picks for the best dog grooming scissors of the year.

 #1 Titanium Coated Stainless Steel Set By Gimars: